metaphacts/sample-apps/tutorials/dblp/dblp.md

 [DBLP.org](https://dblp.org/) (the Digital Bibliography & Library Project) is a website that publishes bibliographical data, such as information on conferences, papers, authors etc. One of the available formats is _RDF/XML_, a representation for Linked Data documents.
 By navigating to a researcher's DBLP page, it is possible to retrieve an RDF representation of all his or her publications.

-Thinking further about this one could come up with the idea to build an application that visualizes this data enriched with structural information from other knowledge graphs (such as wikidata).
+Thinking further about this one could come up with the idea to build an application that visualizes this data enriched with structural information from other knowledge graphs (such as Wikidata).
 Here the metaphactory platform is a natural fit.

 In the following we describe how the respective data sources can be configured and registered in the platform, and moreover how the available visualization components can be used for integrating it into an application.